MoisesExpositoAlonso/plantclimatelabgit/README.md

 3) Google Spreadsheet we generated https://docs.google.com/spreadsheets/d/1KhbNickXnH1gBP5F5XuOygm3fSbEx61fA-oCS_aeb7A/edit?usp=sharing

 Transects we constructed in Jasper Ridge.
+We can extract species coverage (proxy of abundance) of each species along the transect.

 #### module2 - Ecophysiology